-In March of 2013, the City of Vancouver, working in conjunction with the Neighborhood Traffic Safety Alliance (NTSA), launched the Neighborhood Traffic Calming Program with tips and possible project opportunities for residents seeking to slow local traffic while creating a more livable community.
+In March of 2013, the City of Vancouver, working in conjunction with the Neighborhood Traffic Safety Alliance (NTSA), launched the revitalized Neighborhood Traffic Calming Program, with tips and possible project opportunities for residents seeking to slow local traffic while creating a more livable community.

 The Neighborhood Traffic Calming Program takes a citywide approach to help neighborhood associations manage traffic and address high priority needs within residential areas.
 This program has been set up with limited resources to allow residents to take the initiative when seeking traffic calming solutions while providing the most benefit for their neighborhoods and community.

 A step-by-step guide and toolbox of possible traffic calming methods help neighborhoods through the process, beginning with interested residents attending a Neighborhood Traffic Safety Alliance meeting, submitting a pre-application and circulating an informal petition to show neighborhood support.
 This is a competitive process that allows residents to apply for limited program funding.

 - Speed Trailer Program

 - Vancouver Roadway Classifications - 2015 Arterial Street Map (Small)